Azure/azure-iot-sdk-c/network_e2e/readme.md

 ## Test environment

 These tests run inside Docker containers.
-There is a single container (the test contorller) which is responsible for controlling the tests, and multiple containers (containers under test) responsible for running the tests (one container per test).
-Docker-conpose is used to manage the containers under test.
+There is a single container (the test controller) which is responsible for controlling the tests, and multiple containers (containers under test) responsible for running the tests (one container per test).
+Docker-compose is used to manage the containers under test.
 The containers under test can use the docker executable to control the test controller via unix socket (under Linux) or IP socket (under Windows).

-On Linux, the test controller doesn't necessarily have to be a container.
+The test controller doesn't necessarily have to be a container.
 The tests controller scripts can run within the host OS if convenient (e.g. for developer debugging)

 ## Preparing the Linux environment (one-time)